seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 This is a comprehensive tutorial that will walk you through connecting your local Windows 10 machine to Microsoft Azure so you can start writing InSpec tests.
 This tutorial will utilize the [inspec-azure](https://github.com/chef/inspec-azure) repository announced at ChefConf 2017.
 Eventually, this will be merged into the base InSpec gem.

-### 1. Install the ChefDK
+### 1. Workstation Setup

-In order to get started with InSpec, you will need several ruby gems.
-The best way to get all of these quickly is to download and install the [Chef Development Kit](https://downloads.chef.io/chefdk/1.4.3#windows).
-At the time of this writing, the latest ChefDK version was 1.4.3.
+If you haven't ever written InSpec before, you will need to [set up your workstation](/inspec/workstation-setup).

 ### 2. Generate a New InSpec Profile